 data spooling turned on and the spool file held the full

 intermixed on the backup medium.
-This poses no restrictions
+The problem is resolved by

-- Bacula can generally restore any backup made from a client
+- Bacula can generally restore any backup made from one client

 to any other client.
 However, if the architecture is significantly

 different (i.e. 32 bit architecture to 64 bit or Win32 to Unix),

 some restrictions may apply (e.g. Solaris door files do not exist

 on other Unix/Linux machines; there are reports that Zlib compression

 written with 64 bit machines does not always read correctly on a 32 bit